dbc-team/dash-bootstrap-components/README.md

 ## Acknowledgements

-The _dash-bootstrap-components_ maintainers would like to thank [Faculty][faculty] for their early support in helping this project get off the ground.Since 2025, it has been maintained by the Dash community.
+The _dash-bootstrap-components_ maintainers would like to thank [Faculty][faculty] for their early support in helping this project get off the ground.
+Since 2025, it has been maintained by the Dash community.

 ## Copyright and license